aramperes/vpn-tf/README.md

 - A DigitalOcean account and a [Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for authentication.
 - An SSH key pair for accessing the created droplets.
 You should also [upload the public key](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-team/) to your DigitalOcean account.
 - A device with WireGuard installed.
 On Windows, create a new empty tunnel and record the public key.
 On Linux, generate a private/public key combination using `wg genkey` and `wg pubkey`.
+- A separate public/private key pair to be assigned to the new VPN droplet

 ## Usage